 What is Leverpostej?

-Leverpostej, pronounced Liwer-po-stigh is a traditional Danish pork liver pate which is served hot on rye bread and garnished in various ways.
+Leverpostej, pronounced Liwer-po-stigh is a traditional Danish pork liver pate that is served hot on rye bread and garnished in various ways.

 The Leverpostej must be removed from their water bath immediately once cooked.